directus/directus/docs/getting-started/introduction.md

 ## Who's It For?

-**Directus lets the whole team to work together and access data in one place.**
+**Directus lets the whole team work together and access data in one place.**

 **Developers**\
-Developers get a complete data connection toolkit with REST and GraphQL APIs, a JavaScript SDK, access to global variables to customize [configuration options](/configuration/config-options/), and direct command line access to digital assets.
+Developers get a complete data connection toolkit with REST and GraphQL APIs, a JavaScript SDK, access to global variables to customize configuration options, and direct command-line access to digital assets.

 **Power Users**\
 Data analysts and data scientists have in-app tools to query data, build out in-app analytics dashboards, and extract or